When you are spending money to set up your new radiant underfloor heating system it makes sense that you would want to save a few bucks.

 Best For Luxury – Ecobee Smart Thermostat with Voice Control

-- Save up to 26% annually on heating and cooling costs (compared to a hold of...
+- Save up to 26%*per year on heating and cooling costs.
+ENERGY STARcertified....

-- Comes with Alexa Built-in for calls, music, and added control
+- Comes with Siri and Alexa Built-in for hands-free control, your way

 The Ecobee Smart Thermostat is an expensive thermostat, no doubt about it.
 But it helps to have when you are using it for radiant heat in a few ways.